adnammit/notes/codeBible.md

 ## GENERAL TOPICS:
+* **architecture**: according to [Martin Fowler](https://www.youtube.com/watch?v=DngAZyWMGR0), architecture is the "important stuff": the shared understanding between developers, and the things that are hard to change:
+    - architecture is the common understanding of the system design that is shared between expert developers of the system.
+        * software development is a social thing -- we have to understand what each other are doing
+        * diagrams, design, technical documents are all well and good,but they are just representations of the ideas shared between people writing the software
+    - architecture's primary concerns are decisions that are hard to change
+    - why good architecture?
+        * good design takes more time/money, so how can you argue for it?
+        * it's not just about avoiding expense/problems down the line: a well-designed system will allow features to be created more and more rapidly -- saving time/money in the future
 * **authentication**: verify the identity of the user
 * **authorization**: restrict access to allow only the correct people
 * **abstract data type**: a logical, conceptual description of an interface (what it does)